 Alabama Crimson Tide first fielded a college football team in 1892.
 First a member of the Southern Intercollegiate Athletic Association and then the Southern Conference, the Crimson Tide won 4 conference championships before joining the SEC in 1933.
 The list of great players who’ve worn the crimson and white seems endless.
 Shaun Alexander, Cornelius Bennett, Ozzie Newsome, Kenny Stabler, and Joe Namath are just a few.
 And who can forget the 1992 season under coach Gene Stallings when the Crimson Tide finished the regular season 11-0, winning the SEC Championship and then defeating the #1 ranked Miami Hurricanes in the Sugar Bowl 34-13 to win the national title?
+In 2015, the Crimson Tide dynasty claimed their 16th national title under the coaching of Nick Saban for his 4th national championship win in Alabama.
 Score with TicketCity - the place to go for Alabama Crimson Tide football tickets.

 How to Buy Alabama Crimson Tide Tickets